Things To Do World Heritage Sites Japan’s UNESCO World Heritage Site portfolio covers both cultural and natural sites of exceptional value

-These sites range from Shiretoko National Park in the north island of Hokkaido, the centrally located temple complexes of Kyoto, Nara and Nikko, and the vibrantly colored castles of Okinawa—the country's most southern collection of islands.
+These sites range from Shiretoko National Park in the north island of Hokkaido, the centrally located temple complexes of Kyoto, Nara and Nikko, and the vibrantly colored castles of Okinawa—the country's southernmost collection of islands.

-The theme of nature is predominant throughout these eighteen sites.
-Visit the Ogasawara Islands with their unique ecosystems, the Iwami Ginzan Silver Mine set deep into the mountains, or the sacred sites and pilgrimage routes that snake through the Kii Mountain Range in western Japan.
+The theme of nature is predominant throughout these sites.
+Visit the Ogasawara Islands with their unique ecosystems; the Iwami Ginzan Silver Mine set deep into the mountains, or the sacred sites and pilgrimage routes that snake through the Kii Mountain Range in western Japan.